Fall 2018 RLA Selection Timeline

 Phase I comprises several group interactions.
-You will be placed in a group of 4-6 candidates and will be asked to work together to complete teamwork and critical thinking tasks.
+You will be placed in a group of candidates and asked to work together to complete teamwork and critical thinking tasks.

 What is Phase II?

 Phase II comprises an individual interview with a specific hall that is interested in your candidacy.
 You may receive one or several invitations to interview during Phase II.
-It is required that you to accept all invitations and not restrict your opportunities to the one hall that is your preference.
-Typically the interview will involve the Hall Director, Assistant Hall Director and perhaps another RA.
+It is expected that you accept all invitations and not restrict your opportunities to the one hall that may be your preference.
+Typically the interview will involve the Supervisor/Community Director, Assistant Community Director, and perhaps other staff members.

 Can I work at a specific hall?

 While you may express interest in a particular hall, if you are selected, you will be placed where needed.

 The number of open RLA positions varies by semester.
 Some semesters we need many new people to fill positions; sometimes we need only a few.
 It depends on how many RLAs are graduating or stepping down.
 We will have a preliminary count of open positions for the coming semester by Phase I interviews, but that number is subject to change.

 What are the benefits of being a RLA?

 RLAs receive room and board as well as a stipend of approximately $200 per full month worked.